 Glenn is a New York-based curator and writer focusing on the intersection of art and public space through public art and special projects, biennials, and major new commissions by a wide range of contemporary artists.
 For over fifteen years, Glenn has been devoted to realizing ambitious and experimental exhibitions and site-specific projects with artists working across the globe.

-NEW!
 National Curatorial Advisory

-Allison Glenn will collaborate with a new National Curatorial Advisory, composed of five curators from leading institutions across Canada.
+Allison Glenn will collaborate with a new National Curatorial Advisory, composed of six curators from leading institutions across Canada.
 The Advisory will inform and support her work, providing further insight into Canadian contexts and artist practices from across the country.
 Through the Advisory, TBA is forging new partnerships with institutions across Canada, strengthening the Biennial’s mission to create an international platform for Canadian artists that remains grounded in unique Canadian experiences.
 TBA will continue to partner with artist-run centres, arts organizations, and major institutions in Toronto and across the country to realize its exhibitions, public programs, and learning experiences.

 Advisory Members and Partner Institutions